MC-SERVERS-dev/Waterfall-server/README.md

 Instead, replace the `https` (in the beginning of the port address) and replace it with a `wss` .
 Here is some examples:
 ❌ WRONG: `https://eagtek-files-392jejdw-8081.app.github.dev`
 ✅ CORRECT: `wss://eagtek-files-392jejdw-8081.app.github.dev`

-Be sure that it is in `public` mode, edit the `index.html` file in the `Main` (the default) Branch.
-You may need to also CHANGE THE ADDRESSES IN THE `eaglersecure.html` file, like in my repository, [here](https://github.com/Gamer-friend/googlecom/blob/main/eaglersecure.html)
-Since it is too large, download the file, edit it, and REUPLOAD IT.

 Thats it, your done!
 Enjoy!!!